By Cat, Nov 2011 (Photo, right, from Wikimedia Commons)

 - Preheat oven to 350°F.

 - Meanwhile, finely mince the garlic, sprinkle with ¼ tsp salt, then crush to a paste with the blade of a chef’s knife.
 Rub over chicken pieces.
 OR, if you plan to use lemon zest: mince garlic and add to lemon zest in a mortar.
-Sprinkle salt and paprika over and grind with pestle to a paste; rub over chicken pieces.
+Sprinkle salt and paprika over the minced garlic, and grind with pestle to a paste; rub over chicken pieces.
 OR in a pinch, you could sprinkle the pieces with garlic powder.

 - Arrange pieces, skin-side down, on broiler pan or on top of a layer of veggies.
 Season with salt and pepper (avoid salt on any brined pieces), garlic powder (if using), and paprika (if not ground with garlic).
 Turn pieces over (skin-up) and repeat.
 Then sprinkle Mrs Dash (or your own herb mix) over all.